wacncontent/CustomizeTool/addCommentOutput/articles/site-recovery/site-recovery-runbook-automation.md

 ![](./media/site-recovery-runbook-automation/01.png)
 ---------------------

-In this tutorial, we will create a recovery plan for the Fabrikam HRweb application to failover the application to Azure.
+In this tutorial, we will create a recovery plan for the Fabrikam HRweb site to failover the application to Azure.
 Then we will integrate it with a runbook that will create an endpoint on the failed over Azure virtual machine to serve web pages at port 80.

 First, let's create a recovery plan for our application.